mahmoud/boltons/docs/cacheutils.rst

 .. autoclass:: boltons.cacheutils.LRU
    :members:

 Automatic function caching
 --------------------------

-Continuing in the theme of cache tunability and experimentation, ``cacheutils`` also offers a way to pluggably cache function return
+Continuing in the theme of cache tunability and experimentation, ``cacheutils`` also offers a pluggable way to cache function return
-values: the :func:`cached` function decorator.
+values: the :func:`cached` function decorator and the :func:`cachedmethod` method decorator.

 .. autofunction:: boltons.cacheutils.cached
+.. autofunction:: boltons.cacheutils.cachedmethod

-Similar functionality can be found in Python 3.4's :func:`functools.lru_cache` decorator, but the functools approach does not support the same cache strategy modification or sharing the cache object across multiple functions.
+Similar functionality can be found in Python 3.4's :func:`functools.lru_cache` decorator, but the functools approach does not support the same cache strategy modification, nor does it support sharing the cache object across multiple functions.

+.. autofunction:: boltons.cacheutils.cachedproperty

 Threshold-bounded Counting
 --------------------------